Rocky Mountain Campus

 Denver is culturally and ethnically diverse, with strong Hispanic, Asian, and African-American communities.
 Many opportunities exist to apply classroom knowledge to church planting, missions, evangelism, and other ministries.
 The RMC is accredited to offer the full Master of Divinity and Master of Theological Studies degrees.
 The Diploma in Theology and Diploma in Educational Leadership are offered for students aged 25 or older who find it difficult to complete their college training.

-Resources at the Rocky Mountain Campus Library include a 15,000 volume book collection housed in a furnished space.
+Resources at the Rocky Mountain Campus Library include more than 14,000 books housed in a furnished space.
 Research computers with word processing and Internet access are available, as well.
 Cooperative agreements with local theological institutions allow Rocky Mountain Campus students access to more than 850,000 volumes and over 2,500 current periodical subscriptions.
 Library usage is currently free at each of the cooperative libraries, but students should confirm hours before visiting.

 Dr. Steve Veteto, Director